yfann/TS-REACT-SEED/README.md

   Test 3rd libs based on v1.1

-##Manually install dependencies(You don't need to do this normally)
+##Manually install some dependencies(You don't need to do this normally)

 + `npm init`  create package.json
 + `npm i gulp --save-dev`